 Go on a cemetery tour

-When you look at a map of New Orleans, you’ll notice that there a lot of cemeteries scattered around the city.
+Take a cemetery tour in New Orleans when you visit.
+There a lot of cemeteries scattered around the city.
 There are three cemeteries named St. Louis alone, three St. Patricks, and two Lafayettes.
 Predictably, cemeteries are included in New Orleans’ tourist attractions.

 The most well-known cemetery is St. Louis Cemetery #1 not only because of its proximity to the French Quarter and downtown (walking distance from Canal St.), but also because Marie Laveau was buried here.
 Believers leave offerings at her tomb, praying for blessings.